The Real Housewives of New York City season 5: Cast

-On December 14, 2015 Zarin spoke to Page Six about her time on the series with revealing there is some things from the show that she misses and there is some that she doesn't, saying the show wasn't healthy for her.
-Zarin revealed that she wishes she was on the series to protect the current cast member, Dorinda Medley as well as saying "I heard that one of the girls doesn't want me back on the show and that's the way it is, she's in charge."

 With the four wives' departure, season five of The Real Housewives of New York City saw the introduction of three new housewives; Aviva Drescher, Heather Thomson and Carole Radziwill.

 Drescher is a survivor of a horrific farm accident when she was six year old, that had her left leg amputated below the knee.
 Her disability doesn't affect her confidence and she joined the series with hopes to inspire others saying "That's why I'm doing the show, I guess; to let other people, especially women, know that they can feel the same way."
 Thomson is a highly successful businesswoman and founder of Yummie Tummie.
 Thomson has spent more than 20 years being a successful stylist to some a-list celebrities, Thomson is also a married mother of two children- Jax, 10, and Ella Rae, 8.
 Radziwill is a best-selling author and award-winning journalist who has had a long and rewarding career.
 Radziwill her late husband, Anthony Radziwill, went through a heartbreaking battle with cancer that she depicted in her memoir, What Remains: A Memoir of Fate, Friendship and Love.